 This involves discovering the network topology, including host information, servers, routers, and firewalls within the host network.
 Once mapped, white hat hackers can visualize and strategize the next steps of the ethical hacking process.

 Ethical hackers use automated tools to identify any open ports on the network.
 This makes it an efficient mechanism to enumerate the services and live systems in a network and how to establish a connection with these components.

 The use of automated tools to detect weaknesses that can be exploited to orchestrate attacks.

 While there are several tools available, here are a few popular ethical hacking tools commonly used during the scanning phase:

 - Ping sweeps

 - Network mappers

 3. Gaining Access

-Once ethical hackers expose vulnerabilities through the first and second hacking phases of the process, they now attempt to exploit them for administrative access.
+Once ethical hackers expose vulnerabilities through the process’s first and second hacking phases, they now attempt to exploit them for administrative access.
 The third phase involves attempting to send a malicious payload to the application through the network, an adjacent subnetwork, or physically using a connected computer.
-Hackers typically use a number of hacking tools and techniques to simulate attempted unauthorized access, including:
+Hackers typically use many hacking tools and techniques to simulate attempted unauthorized access, including: